 - Water heaters

 Our survey results show the unsettling lack of information homeowners have about the dangers of carbon monoxide:

 - 66% don’t know if they would recognize the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).

 - 94% of homeowners know that the furnace can discharge deadly carbon monoxide gas, but more than half (54%) don’t get an annual furnace tune-up, a simple step that can help ensure good furnace operation and venting.

 - 54% don’t know the ideal place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission says a detector outside of each separate sleeping area).

-- Over one third of homeowners (34%) don’t have or aren’t sure if they have a carbon monoxide detector in their home; 41% say they never replace their carbon monoxide detector, or they aren’t sure how often it is switched.
+- Over one third of homeowners (34%) don’t have or can’t be sure if they have a carbon monoxide detector in their home; 41% say they never swap out their carbon monoxide detector, or they aren’t sure how often it is switched.

 Determine your home’s CO risk

-With a simple home comfort analysis, Calverley Service Experts in Fort Worth is happy to help keep your family safe this winter.
-Visit ServiceExperts.com/CO-Safety, call or use our online scheduler to set up an analysis of CO and other hazardous indoor air pollutant levels.
+With a basic home comfort analysis, Calverley Service Experts in Fort Worth is happy to help keep your family safe this winter.
+Visit ServiceExperts.com/CO-Safety, call 817-380-5647 or use our online scheduler to set up an analysis of CO and other hazardous indoor air pollutant levels.